Article citation information:

 zmęczeniowa cięgien łańcuchowych górniczych maszyn

 urabiających i transportowych.
-[In Polish: Fatigue life of chains of mining and transport
+[In Polish: Fatigue life of chains of mining and

-machines].
-KOMAG Publishing
+transport machines].
+KOMAG Publishing House.

 10.